-This course concentrates on related theories and concepts related to Advance Practice Nursing; the roles, the essential knowledge, behavioral motivations and decision-making techniques of the APN.
-Application of various aspects of advance practice nursing will also be explored including evidence-based practice (EBP) and research with the application of these principles when providing nursing care to clients, families and the community.
+This course concentrates on theories and concepts related to Advance Practice Nursing: the roles, the essential knowledge, behavioral motivation and decision-making techniques of the APN.
+Application of various aspects of advance practice nursing will be explored including evidence-based practice (EBP) and research with 22.5 hours of applied practice learning experience (APLE) conducted in regard to these principles when providing nursing care to clients, families and the community.

-NUR513 Diverse Populations and Healthcare CU 3:6,6,6
+NUR513 Diverse Populations and Healthcare